orientalArg/orientalArg/README.md

 <h1 style="margin:1em;">A Little About Me:</h1>

-#### I am Joaquín Reynoso, Frontend Developer.
-I am fluent in Javascript, whenever possible, I like developing products with Modern Javascript Frameworks like React.js and Astro.
-I've been working as a freelance developer for the past three years.
+#### I am Joaquín Reynoso, I'm a Frontend Developer.
+I am fluent in Javascript, whenever possible, I like developing products with Modern Javascript Frameworks like React and Astro.

+#### I have experience as a frontend developer, working with developers teams coding React components in .jsx and as a freelancer coding individual projects like jamstack blogs, landing pages and other small projects.

+#### If you are looking for a frontend developer to join your team or have a proposal you want to discuss, feel free to contact me and I will answer as soon as possible.

 &darr; Get in touch